lluisd/BIGTREETECH-TouchScreenFirmware/README.md

    ![Firmware](https://user-images.githubusercontent.com/54359396/100600549-b6cffd00-3301-11eb-8b57-d56b7a4422f1.jpg)

-   **Optionally:** Copy one or more `language_*.ini` file(s) from [`Copy to SD Card root directory to update/Language Packs`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update/Language%20Packs) folder onto the SD card.
+2. Optionally, copy one or more `language_*.ini` file(s) from [`Copy to SD Card root directory to update/Language Packs`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update/Language%20Packs) folder onto the SD card.
 Doing so, it will allow you to switch between English and the uploaded language(s) from the **Language** menu present in the TFT firmware.
 We recommend to upload the minimum amount of languages to keep the memory usage low.
 The language_*.ini file can be edited to change the text shown on the TFT:

    ![Language Pack](https://user-images.githubusercontent.com/54359396/100600564-b9caed80-3301-11eb-8997-d376f05323f6.jpg)

-2. Place the SD card with the `BIGTREE_TFT*_V*.*.*.bin`, the `TFT*` folder and the `config.ini` into the TFT's SD card reader and reset your TFT (or optionally - power cycle your printer) to start the update process.
+3. Place the SD card with the `BIGTREE_TFT*_V*.*.*.bin`, the `TFT*` folder, the `config.ini` and the optional `language_*.ini` file(s) into the TFT's SD card reader and reset your TFT (or optionally - power cycle your printer) to start the update process.

    <p align=center> ⚠️ Failing to update your icons &amp; fonts will result in missing icons and/or unreadable text ⚠️ </p>